avs20/DWmongoDB/readme.md

 ####<a name="additional"/>4.
 Additional Analysis

 #####Places of Worship / Religion
-India is a mixture of religions,languages and cultures.
+India is a land of religions,languages and cultures.
 Lets take a look at the places of worship in the city as sorted order.

 ```python
  pipeline = [